 The user can now create appointments in the shared calendar that are automatically visible to all with appropriate access rights to the shared mailbox.
 Additionally – they can modify or delete existing and create new appointments if the need arises.

 Unfortunately shared mailboxes are not supported by mobile devices.

 What about Contacts?

 In Office 365 you can also share contacts.
 Steps required to achieve this are identical as for calendars described above – you can share your own contacts folder or utilize the shared mailbox capability to create group contacts folder.
 You can even utilize the same shared mailbox that was already created for calendars.

 However, the big shortcoming is that you have to use Outlook mail client.
 OWA does not support contacts sharing so far – you cannot access shared contacts folder with it.
 The good thing is that in Outlook the shared mailbox’s contacts folder appears automatically and no additional steps are required.

 Similarly to shared calendars – shared contacts are not supported by mobile devices.

 Office 365 allows sharing both – calendars and contacts outside your organization.

-Unfortunately external users can only read/view that information – they cannot add new or edit existing appointments or contacts.
-That kind of interaction is available only within organization or when two organizations are federated in a trust.
+Unfortunately, external users can only read/view that information – they cannot add new or edit existing appointments or contacts.
+That kind of interaction is available only within an organization or when two organizations are federated in a trust.

 One should, however, bear in mind that the Cloud is one of the most dynamically changing environments, plus Microsoft has full control over Office 365, so the future may bring some interesting changes.